isaacnmm/pestpolicy-hugo2XX/content/posts/best-gopher-poison/index.md

-The gophers seem to love this bait as their last meal.�It comes in a large-sized bucket for various uses.
+The gophers seem to love this bait as their last meal.It comes in a large-sized bucket for various uses.
 You only require a few ounces to put in each hole.
 However, you need to dig a hole and then place the bait.
 Make a hole in the ground and pour the pellets in, or use an applicator to do so.
 You'll have plenty of the bait to cover a wide area and apply it in each hole.
 After waiting for a few days, bait the holes again, and it'll help you get rid of the gophers.
 Pros: